golioth/docs/docs/services/3-lightdb/1-overview.md

 ---
-id: get-started
+id: overview
-title: Get Started
+title: Overview
+slug: /service/lightdb
 ---

-## What is Light DB
+## What is LightDB?

 One of the goals of the Golioth platform is to provide a flexible way for users to have access to Data and Compute resources for IoT projects.

-Light DB falls into the Data Resource category, providing an easy way for IoT devices to save, query and listen to data changes in the cloud.
-Any authenticated device can connected to one of the gateways on our system and access Light DB.
+LightDB provids an easy way for IoT devices to save, query and listen to data changes in the cloud.
+Any authenticated device can connected to one of the gateways on our system and access LightDB.

-Also, an external party authenticated within our system can interact with it.
-Either by using `goliothctl lightdb` commands or in the future we gonna allow the creation of machine-to-machine API Key.
-External parties for example can query data to show on a UI and also change data so the device can react to those changes.
+An external party authenticated within our system (such as the command line interface on your computer) can interact with LightDB.
+Currently this is possible via the `goliothctl lightdb` command.
+External parties can query data to show on a UI and also change data so the device can react to those changes.

+The device state database serves as the “device twin” of your device.
+All the state of your device can be captured and synchronized with the cloud.
+You can query devices based on their current dynamic state, and apply actions based on the queries: Call remote procedure (RPC), change configuration (in bulk), turn features on or off, or trigger (bulk) firmware updates.

 :::note
 See more on [goliothctl lightdb](/reference/command-line-tools/goliothctl/goliothctl_lightdb) reference docs.